dustinlacewell/vatts/README.md

 Vatts is an extension for VSCode to help with Tabletop Simulator mod development:

-- Send scripts to Lua
+- Send scripts to Tabletop Simulator
 - Bundle multiple Lua files as one
 - Transpile Typescript to Lua